alan-turing-institute/REG-handbook/content/docs/how_we_work/knowledge_sharing.md

 ### Github Hut23 Repo

 We use GitHub (and a couple of related tools) extensively for tracking projects and other tasks within the team.
-There is a [[separate page describing how we use them|Project-tracking.md]].
+There is a [separate page describing how we use them](../../our_projects/project_tracking).

 ### Coffee Breaks

 We have coffee breaks on Gather twice daily.
-See the [Regular Events](https://github.com/alan-turing-institute/research-engineering-group/wiki/Regular-events) (internal link) page for details.
+See the [Regular Events](../../regular_events) (internal link) page for details.
 If the times aren't convenient and you fancy a break then try posting on Slack and the chances are that there'll be others that fancy a break too.

 ### Slack